Australian Embassy bombing in Jakarta: Investigation

 Agus Ahmad was also captured and put on trial.
 He helped one of the core bombers, "Rios", scout for safe houses and transported around 70 kilograms of highly explosive TNT.
 Arrests in July 2004 near the city of Solo forced Azahari and Noordin to change their base of operations.
-Agus used a Daihatsu van to move the explosives to his own house in Cianjur, near Jakarta.
+Agus used a Daihatsu van to move the explosives to his own house in Cianjur, West Java.